Fsu0413/QtCompile/content/_index.en.md

 ## Update History

+### {{% date 2024 5 12 %}}
+Rebuild all Qt 6 static builds.
+Remove OpenSSL builtin from these versions.
+Reason is that it is [Repo](https://github.com/Fsu0413/QtCompile/issues/25)[rted](https://github.com/Fsu0413/QtCompile/issues/22) that Qt won't be working without OpenSSL header file.

+Rebuild versions (except for Qt 6.7) built by llvm-mingw 18 series toolchain, using llvm-mingw 18.1.5.

+Rebuild Qt 5.15 MinGW (GCC 11.2.0 and later, LLVM all) versions, fixed a problem which causes that the MySQL (MariaDB) plugin wasn't built.

 ### {{% date 2024 4 19 %}}
 Update Qt 6.2.8.
 Rebuild versions built by llvm-mingw 18 series toolchain, using llvm-mingw 18.1.4.